Brazil legend Pele says he remains ‘strong’ amid reports of him getting shifted to end-of-life care

 As the world prayed for Pele, French striker and World Cup winner Kylian Mbappe tweeted, "Pray for the King", while England captain Harry Kane also passed on best wishes and good health to the legend saying, "We send our best wishes to him and his family as well.
 (He is an) inspiration amongst our game, incredible footballer, incredible person."

-Not only this but the Torch tower in Doha was also lit up on Saturday with a message saying "get well soon" along with a picture of his face.
+Not only this, even the Torch tower in Doha was lit up on Saturday with a message saying "get well soon" along with a picture of Pele.

 Pele is regarded as the greatest footballer ever, having won three World Cups for Brazil – 1958, 1962, and 1970 – the only man ever to have achieved this feat.